Active Semantic Perception: Introduction

 \section{Introduction}

-Suppose you are trying to quickly find milk in a new convenience store.
-Completing this task requires observing the structure of the environment, e.g., where aisles are located, what objects they contain, etc. It also requires some guesswork as to where the cold storage could be (usually at the back of the store).
-Finally, it requires the knowledge that if there is no cold storage in sight, it is sensible to give up on finding milk altogether.
-Plenty of tasks have this flavor, from mundane ones such as finding milk, to critical ones such as a firefighter rescuing a person from a building.
+Suppose a firefighter is trying to rescue a person from a house.
+This task requires understanding the environment, e.g., the locations of staircases, the arrangement of rooms, and the objects they contain.
+Doing the task expeditiously also requires guessing as to where the person could be located.
 Humans are spectacular at these tasks.
-Robots cannot perform these kinds of tasks.
-This is not due to the lack of the ability to sense or to move.
-Robot sensing and mobility are extremely good today---if not as good as that of humans yet.
+Robots cannot really perform these kinds of tasks yet.
+This is not because they lack the ability to sense or to move.
+Robot sensing and mobility are very good---if not as good as those of humans.

-Perhaps the key distinguishing factor is that humans and robots build very different representations.
-While robots represent their environment in highly detailed ways in terms of its geometric or photometric properties, human representations are much richer in their semantics.
-This is why, in spite of often having much poorer fine-grained representations---most of us would be hard-pressed to remember the size of our living room---humans can perform these canonical search tasks much better.
-This is perhaps how humans can perform ``guesswork'' and use ``knowledge'' in the example above.
+Perhaps the key distinguishing factor is that humans and robots build very different representations of space.
+Robots are good at identifying geometric and photometric details of the scene or identifying objects in the scene---these are all syntactical entities.
+Human representations are much richer in their semantics---the relationships between these entities.
+Our firefighters would find it strange if the apartment above had a bathtub inside the kitchen.
+Semantics is about us (humans) attributing meaning to objects in the scene \cite{he2025mathematical, kirby2019invitation,floyd1993assigning}. \footnote{In mathematical logic, semantics arises from interpreting syntax in mathematical structures \cite{kirby2019invitation}.}

-How should robots build semantic representations of their environment?
-The Merriam-Webster dictionary defines: \begin{framed} \begin{quote} \emph{syntax}: the way in which linguistic elements are put together to form constituents such as phrases or clauses;\\ \emph{semantics}: dealing with the relations between signs and what they refer to. \end{quote} \end{framed} Therefore, the structure of the scene, its geometric and photometric properties as well as the identities of objects in the scene are syntactical entities.
-Semantics refers to the relationships between these entities.
-The fact that we find a convenience store without cold storage unusual, although such a store would be perfectly valid, is about us attributing meaning to a collection of objects (and finding it inadequate) \cite{he2025mathematical, kirby2019invitation,floyd1993assigning}. \textbf{Active semantic perception refers to building a representation of the scene, say our convenience store, and using the semantics of the scene to perform the task, such as finding milk quickly.}
+\textbf{Active semantic perception refers to using the semantics of the scene to decide the next viewpoint, so as to achieve tasks like finding a person quickly.} \cref{fig:intro_fig} gives an overview of our approach.
+It has been shown that active perception \cite{bajcsy2018revisiting} requires a robot to (a) maintain a representation of the scene that summarizes past observations and update it with new ones (a map), (b) synthesize new observations of the scene (a generative model), and (c) select controls that maximize information gain (planning) \cite{siming2024active}.